WisnuBramantyo/QA-Automated-Testing-Using-Selenium-and-Python/README.md

 You can use, change or improve my test.py file attached here
 3. Create or copy my test.py file into web_test_python folder
 4. Execute  test.python file using this command : python test.py
 5. Wait.
 You can check the automation is running.
-On this testing, you will not get a report of your testing like robot framework does.
+On this testing, you will not get a report of your testing like robot framework does(check my other repo about automated testing using robot framework).
 But I think python is really powerfull if it is used on automated testing.

 Your automated testing is successfully done.